hkarakose/gs-maven-android/README.md

 Set up the project
 ------------------

 First, you set up an Android project for Maven to build.
 To keep the focus on Maven, make the project as simple as possible for now.
-If this is your first time working with Android projects, refer to [Installing the Android Development Environment](../gs-android/README.md) to help configure your development environment.
+If this is your first time working with Android projects, refer to [Installing the Android Development Environment][gs-android] to help configure your development environment.

 ### Create the directory structure